QuanTrieuPCYT/ASRock-B560M-Pro4_Hackintosh/README.md

 * Wake on LAN
 * SMBUS
 * Continuity features (such as AirDrop, Handoff and Universal Control) **(requires a compatible Broadcom wireless card)**
-* `AppleVTD` with `DisableIoMapper` disabled in `config.plist`, as this motherboard's DMAR table doens't have any memory regions
+* `AppleVTD` with `DisableIoMapper` disabled in `config.plist`, as this motherboard's DMAR table doesn't have any memory regions
 * Pretty much anything else
 ## ❌ Not workin'
 * 10th Gen iGPUs in display-driving mode.
 Only compute mode works on 11th Gen platform motherboards.